Luis Del Valle: Amateur career

 Del Valle began Boxing at the age of 14 losing his first amateur fight and ends his amateur career with a record of 112-14.

 Professional career

 After eight years and 126 amateurs fights Orlandito made his professional debut on April 11, 2008 defeating Rey Rivera by the way of third-round knockout.
 On September 27, 2008 fighting as a promotional free agent, Del Valle dominated Francisco Palacios to get a unanimous decision after six rounds of action.
 After signing with Lou Dibella of Dibella entertainment on August 26, 2010 Orlandito made his debut under the DBE banner stopping Robert Guillen impressively in five rounds.
-On October 24, 2009 he was back in Puerto Rico facing crafty southpaw Christoher Rivera.
+On October 24, 2009 he was back in Puerto Rico facing crafty southpaw Christopher Rivera.
 After an interesting first round where Rivera attempted to keep Del Valle in the center of the ring, Luis imposed his crowd-pleasing style dominating with a relentless attack to Rivera's body.
 The end came at the third round where a solid hook to the liver sent Rivera down for the count.